sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 --

+#### Community

 > Warning: A community may coalesce

-Manage your community
+Manage it for your own benefit!

 Note:

 - If your work is interesting, people might find it
 - People may submit recommendations and modifications to you
 - Manage your community, you will benefit greatly from it
+- Set expectations
+  - "We don't take contributions at this point"
+  - "We will get back to you within 48 hours"
+  - Set templates

+--

+Be kind, Be patient, Be inclusive

+Note:

+- Some people are new at this
+- Welcome people from everywhere
+- Set a Code of Conduct
+  - Should include a link to the Public Servant's Values and Ethics0

 ---

 ### Tools

+--

+#### Community Management

 - GCmessage
-  - Instant messages
+- Slack to a certain extent (closed communities)
 - GCcollab
   - Communities of Practice

+--

+#### Workspace

 - GCpedia
+- GCcollab Wiki
+- Framasoft
+- Google Apps
+- Microsoft Office 365

+--

+#### Version Control

+- GitLab
+- GitHub
-- GitLab/GitHub
+- Bitbucket

+--

+#### Communications

 - Twitter
+- Intranet News and Sites
 - Open Resources Exchange
-- Slack to a certain extent (closed communities)